 Did you know?

-- Acupuncture can decrease the frequency and intensity of hot flashes for breast cancer patients.
+- Acupuncture may decrease the frequency and intensity of hot flashes for breast cancer patients.

-- If you’re going too often or not often enough, acupuncture and massage can help regulate bowel changes.
+- If you’re going too often or not often enough, acupuncture and massage may help regulate bowel changes.